 Faculty members are active researchers and scholars who bring years of independent study and knowledge into the classroom.
 Their interests cover such topics as urban space and time, visual documentation of urban neighborhood gentrification, youth gangs, the dropout problem in Chicago schools, and many others.

 Chicago is a laboratory for research and observation with its ethnic communities, economic development and urban issues.
 As a Sociology student at DePaul, you will have the opportunity to access Chicago's rich and diverse culture through service opportunities, field experience, and internships.

-We also offer a combined Bachelor’s/Master's of Sociology degree and a combined Bachelor’s of Sociology/Master’s of Secondary Education in Social Sciences degree.
+We also offer a combined bachelor’s/master's degree program in Sociology and a combined bachelor's in Sociology/master's in Secondary Education Social Sciences degree.
 Both programs allow you to complete a bachelor's degree and a graduate degree in five years.